R4DDER5/MFM/alive-scope.md

 - Design with Home will be providing creative layout and designs.
 - Shanti Infotech will be providing the development team.
 - myWarehouse will be providing the distribution and shipping.
-- CDL will be providing the printing.
+- CDL will be providing the printing and shipping.
 - vitagen-x.com will be providing the external DNA reports
 - Appropriate secure file storage to be decided
 - Appropriate linux hosting to be decided